Explore how to enhance your marketing strategies using ads to increase donations, scale volunteer programs, acquire volunteers and more.

 Connect with people who have expressed an interest in your organization, such as by opting into your newsletter, volunteering or making a donation.

-Reach people across Meta technologies who have similar characteristics as your current supporters, staff or beneficiaries.
+Reach people across Meta technologies who have similar characteristics or interests as your current supporters, staff or beneficiaries.

 Once you have determined your objective, budget and target audience, now you can start to have some fun.
 Think about creative ways to engage your audience, whether it’s through videos, quizzes or imagery, while also considering where to place your ads to get the best results.